-- Assisting law enforcement, community representatives, city officials, and demonstration organizers when protests and counter-protests are planned on immigration and national origin issues;
+- Assisting law enforcement professionals, community representatives, city officials, and demonstration organizers to ensure safe and lawful assembly when rallies and demonstrations are planned on national origin issues

-- Bringing together administrators, staff, faculty, and students to discuss perceived tensions, incidents of bullying, and perceived hate crimes based on national origin in schools; and
+- Bringing together administrators, staff, educators, and students to discuss perceived tensions, alleged incidents of bullying, and alleged hate crimes based on national origin in schools